Lisp for the Arduino

 The language is generally a subset of Common Lisp, and uLisp programs should also run under Common Lisp.

-Types supported: list, symbol, and integer.
+Types supported: list, symbol, integer, string, and stream.

 An integer is a sequence of digits, optionally prefixed with "+" or "-".
 Integers can be between -32768 and 32767.
 You can enter numbers in hexadecimal, octal, or binary with the notations #x2A, #o52, or #b101010, all of which represent 42.